 CON: You’re wasting the money you paid to have the property professionally managed

 Landlords hire property managers to take care of tasks they don’t have the time for.
 If you pay for this service but attend every inspection, that’s money down the drain.
+Read about some other pros of hiring a property manager.

 As the old saying goes, why have a dog and bark yourself?!